+Projected 10-year canopy

-• Projected 10-year canopy = 15.2 % of IMP boundary (7.58 acres)
+Projected 10-year tree canopy increase

+= 15.6 % of IMP boundary (7.83 acres)

+= 56.3 % increase (2.82 acres)

-The projected tree canopy coverage of 15.2% of the IMP boundary over the next 10 years shows significant progress toward the City's canopy goals over the next 20 years.
+The projected increase of 56.3% of tree canopy over the next 10 years shows significant progress toward the City's canopy coverage goal.
 The University will continue to monitor canopy growth and evaluate future planting strategies in an effort to maximize and preserve canopy growth and sustainability.

-The above projection does not consider future plantings within the IMP boundary.
+The above projected increase does not consider projected future plantings within the IMP boundary.
 Please refer to figure 7.10 for information on projected future planting efforts.